 Role in therapy -Long-acting inhaled β_2 -agonists are primarily used as add-on therapy in children older than 5 years whose asthma is insufficiently controlled by medium doses of inhaled glucocorticosteroids or as single-dose therapy before vigorous exercise.
-Monotherapy with long-acting inhaled β_2 -agonists should be avoided75.
+Monotherapy with longacting inhaled β_2 -agonists should be avoided^{75,234}.

 Children older than 5 years.
-Long-acting inhaled β{2} agonists have mainly been studied in children older than 5 years as add-on therapy for patients whose asthma is not controlled on low to high doses of inhaled glucocorticosteroids.
-Significant improvements in peak flow and other lung function measurements have been found in most studies^{55,165-169}.
-However, their effects on other outcomes such as symptoms and need for reliever medication have been less consistent and have only been observed in about half of the trials conducted.
-Add-on treatment with long-acting inhaled β{a} -agonists has not been shown to reduce the frequency of exacerbations170.
-Inhalation of a single dose of long-acting inhaled β_2 -agonists effectively blocks exercise-induced bronchoconstriction for several hours171.
+Long-acting inhaled β_2 agonists have mainly been studied in children older than 5 years as add-on therapy for patients whose asthma is not controlled on low to high doses of inhaled glucocorticosteroids.
+Significant improvements in peak flow and other lung function measurements have been found in most studies^{55,165-169, 234}.
+However, the effects on other outcomes such as symptoms and need for reliever medication have been less consistent and have only been observed in about half of the trials conducted.
+Add-on treatment with long-acting inhaled β_2 agonists has not been shown to reduce the frequency of exacerbations170.
+Inhalation of a single dose of long-acting inhaled β_3 -agonists effectively blocks exercise-induced bronchoconstriction for several hours171.
 With daily therapy the duration of the protection is somewhat reduced171, but is still longer than that provided by short-acting β_2 -agonists.
+Combination products containing an inhaled glucocorticosteroid and a long-acting inhaled β_2 -agonists are preferred to long-acting inhaled β_2 -agonists and inhaled glucocorticosteroids administered by separate inhalers.
+Fixed combination inhalers ensure that the long-acting β{α} -agonists is always accompanied by a glucocorticosteroid.